Meet the Executive Board

 Position Description:

 VP of Member Development focuses on trying to make the community develop as a whole; not just during the new member period or when new members are initiated.
-I plan events like New Member Convocation, Greek Step Up, and Acropolis.
-I also help to coordinate LLCs and the Sorority Corridors, Scholarship & Learning, and Diversity & Inclusion.
+She plan events like New Member Convocation, Greek Step Up, and Acropolis.
+She also help to coordinate LLCs and the Sorority Corridors, and Scholarship & Learning efforts.

 Contact: caleodks@miamioh.edu